SRamen1999/NYC_Age_CrimeRate_difference_Heat_Map/README.md

 With all the information I gatered by making choropleth map I found out that ages 24-44 commit the most crime\
 followed by 18-24 then 45-64 then <18 and lastly 65+ who commit the least amount of crimes.

-The list goes from highest to lowest
+The list goes from highest to lowest based on each borough
 <pre>
 Bronx highest crime rate based on age
 1) 24-44